 It's MORNING EDITION from NPR News.
 Good morning.
 I'm Steve Inskeep.

 RENEE MONTAGNE, Host:

 In France, protesters are out in the streets again today.
 They're demonstrating against a plan to revamp the retirement system.
 Nearly half the flights into Paris have been cancelled because of airport strikes.
 Walkouts in other strategic industries are causing chaos around the country.
 Eleanor Beardsley reports on the challenges facing President Nicolas Sarkozy.

-Mr. BERNARD VIVIER: In France, we are very conservative people.
-Its our history.
+BERNARD VIVIER: In France, we are very conservative people.
+It's our history.
 And we think that because we are a rich country, a country with a great history, we have no need to change.
 And the world will change.
 Not us.

-In front of a high school in Pariss 8th arrondissement, young members of Sarkozys party try to dissuade students from blocking their school this week.
+BEARDSLEY: In front of a high school in Paris's 8th arrondissement, young members of Sarkozy's party try to dissuade students from blocking their school this week.
 Some of the students admit they want to protest to get out of class, but others seem genuinely concerned about the reform.

 BEARDSLEY: Pierre Henri Dumond, one of the leaders of the Sarkozy youth movement, is talking to several students.
 He tries to dispel a widely-held notion here that if older people work longer, that will mean fewer jobs for young people.

-Mr. DUMOND: We do have some success here.
-You know, its very important for us just to come, to explain the reform.
+HENRI DUMOND: We do have some success here.
+You know, it's very important for us just to come, to explain the reform.
 I think they are misinformed mainly.

 BEARDSLEY: Far from the protest movement, 65-year-old Alain David sweeps up in his butcher shop.
 Despite recent polls that show a large majority of French people support the strikers, David says most French people know things have to change.